 The Sonoma Valley County Sanitation District Local Hazard Mitigation Plan (LHMP) was approved by FEMA on Sept.
 13, 2016 for a period of five years.
 The approval of this plan ensures the Sonoma Valley County Sanitation District's continued eligibility for project grants under FEMA's Hazard Mitigation Assistance programs.

 In response to aging infrastructure, the SVCSD Private Sewer Lateral Ordinance requires property owners of homes and businesses that are 30 years or older to have their sewer laterals inspected and repaired, if necessary, in order to prevent sewer overflows that contribute to pollution and result in costly fines to the District.
 An estimated two-thirds of the sewer laterals in Sonoma Valley are at least 30 years old and likely in need of repair.

 The Sonoma Valley County Sanitation District (District) is in the process of replacing a portion of the existing sewer trunk main alignment in three phases.

-The following rebate and incentive programs may be available from the District, your water provider, and PG&E to help lower your sewer bill.
+The following rebate and incentive programs may be available from your water provider to help lower your sewer bill.
 Please contact your service provider for more information, eligibility, funding availability, and applications for the rebates before purchase.
 Product specifications, requirements and restrictions vary by service provider.

 Sonoma, CA 95476